arobson/rabbot/README.md

  * exclusive		true|false		limits queue to the current connection only (danger)
  * subscribe		true|false		auto-start the subscription
  * limit 			2^16			max number of unacked messages allowed for consumer
+ * noAck			true|false 		the server will remove messages from the queue as soon as they are delivered
  * queueLimit		2^32			max number of ready messages a queue can hold
  * messageTtl		2^32			time in ms before a message expires on the queue
  * expires			2^32			time in ms before a queue with 0 consumers expires